StaticPtr/Fright-Unity-Reference-Find-Replace/README.md

 ## Usage
 ### Searching your project
-1) Open the References window by clicking on the `Window/Asset References` menu item
+1) Open the References window by clicking on the `Window/Find And Replace` menu item
 ![Reference Window Preview](https://github.com/StaticPtr/Fright-Unity-Reference-Find-Replace/blob/master/Readme%20Assets/HowTo-MainMenu.png?raw=true)
 2) Pick an asset to search for, or enter a regular expression in the Regex panel
 3) Click on the **Find** button to start scanning your project. _Please note that this may take a couple minutes depending on the size of your project, and the speed of your storage._